A note on the $(\infty,n)$-category of cobordisms: Interpretation of bordisms as manifolds with corners and the homotopy category

 where the right hand side is in the notation of Example \ref{ex cutoff path}, and $\vec c_{x_0}(t) = \vec\xi(t) = y_t$.
 One can show, as in the example, that this set lies in a compact part of $N$ and thus the flow exists globally. \end{proof}

-\begin{rem} Building upon the previous section, in particular Proposition \ref{prop composed bordisms}, we could define diffeomorphisms of a $(k_1,\ldots, k_d)$-fold composition of $n$-dimensional $d$-bordisms to be diffeomorphisms of the composition which ``intertwine with'', i.e.~they restrict to, the composed bordisms.
-Then the above theorem shows that a path in $(\PBord_n^l)_{k_1,\ldots, k_d}$ leads to such an intertwining diffeomorphism of the compositions at the start at at the end of the path.
+We can now relate the spaces of bordisms to diffeomorphisms of bordisms in a more classical sense. \begin{defn} Building upon the previous section, in particular Proposition \ref{prop composed bordisms}, we define a {\em diffeomorphism of a $(k_1,\ldots, k_d)$-fold composition of $n$-dimensional $d$-bordisms} to be a diffeomorphism of the composition which ``intertwines with'', i.e.~restricts to, the composed bordisms. \end{defn}